joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_passions/of_fear_in_itself/prologue.md

 (2) Whether fear is a special passion?
 (3) Whether there is a natural fear?
 (4) Of the species of fear.

-* Whether Fear Is A Passion Of The Soul?
-* Whether Fear Is A Special Passion?
-* Whether There Is A Natural Fear?
-* Whether The Species Of Fear Is Suitably Assigned?